 Self-esteem – sometimes our self-esteem or our own worth is low and we don’t believe we deserve to be happy or successful or in love etc.

 Habits – we get ourselves into a cycle of bad habits.
 We may be used to things not ‘going our way’ or may have people in our life that always seem to be ‘spouting doom and gloom’.
-Those bad habits can be broken; after all they weren’t always there….
-Were they?
+Those bad habits can be broken; after all they weren’t always there.

-As I mentioned above, some people do not even know they are self-sabotaging.
+As I mentioned, some people do not even know they are self-sabotaging.
 I point this out quite often to people who come to see me for support.
 It is always met with disbelief, initially.
-Comfort eating, alcohol, substance misuse are all forms of self-sabotage.
+Comfort eating, alcohol, substance misuse, imposter syndrome, procrastination, excuses are all forms of self-sabotage.

-There is good news….. this can be changed; if you want it to be.
-As much as we can introduce bad habits into our consciousness we can also develop good habits (and remove those bad habits that hold us back from being who and what we want to be NOW).
+There is good news… you can change this.
+As much as we can introduce bad habits/patterns into our consciousness we can also develop good habits (and remove those bad habits that hold us back from being who and what we want to be).

 1. See, hear and feel